Tournai (Parliament of England constituency): Overview

+However, Oxford historian C. S. L. Davies has argued that no such constituency ever existed, claiming that Henry viewed Tournai as a part of his claim to the Kingdom of France rather than as a new integral part of the Kingdom of England.

 Election

 An election is believed by some to have taken place in about December 1513.
+It is not known if Tournai was represented in the 1515 Parliament as though Henry had requested the return of all previously elected members, Le Sellier was recorded as still being in Tournai four days after the Opening of Parliament.

 Members of Parliament

 Coinage

 Groat and half-groat coins were issued without a portrait of King Henry VIII but did display his name.
 Dated 1513, these were struck subsequent to the town's capture in 1513 from France and nowadays are exceptionally rare especially since they are the earliest British dated coins.
+The coin was struck naming Henry as "King of France and England" when English coins from the same period had the kingdoms reversed.